Jennifer Freyd: Personal life

 Freyd was married to John Quincy "JQ" Johnson III, from 1984 until his death in 2012.
 Together they have three children.

-Around 1990, Freyd uncovered memories of her father, mathematics professor Peter J. Freyd, abusing her during her childhood.
+Around 1990, Freyd allegedly uncovered memories of her father, mathematics professor Peter J. Freyd, abusing her during her childhood.
 Her parents, Pamela and Peter Freyd, disputed Freyd's claims of sexual assault, and in 1992 co-founded the False Memory Syndrome Foundation, which has been described as a US "advocacy group [...] for people claiming to have been wrongly accused of physical and sexual abuse."
 Three years after its founding, it had more than 7,500 members.
 The foundation was dissolved on December 31, 2019.

+Awards

+Freyd was selected for the 2021 Christine Blasey Ford Woman of Courage Award by the Association for Women in Psychology.
+In 2024 Freyd received the Gold Medal Award for Impact in Psychology from the American Psychological Foundation.
+Freyd received an honorary doctorate from Claremont Graduate University in May 2024.